martialblog/docker-limesurvey/README.md

 # Upgrade Guide

-These guides are only referring to the Docker Image, for details on the application users should consult the [official LimeSurvey documentation](https://manual.limesurvey.org/Upgrading_from_a_previous_version) for details.
+These guides are only referring to the Docker Image, for details on the application users should consult the [official LimeSurvey documentation](https://manual.limesurvey.org/Upgrading_from_a_previous_version) and the [LimeSurvey roadmap](https://www.limesurvey.org/manual/LimeSurvey_roadmap) for details.

 ## Upgrading the FPM Images